Commercial Kitchen Design Principles

 The aim of planning a kitchen is to achieve a work area which creates maximum efficiency and safety and keeps wastage of labour, energy and material to a minimum.

-Whether it's a small commercial kitchen design, a restaurant kitchen design or a hotel kitchen design, the following design principles apply and should be considered when creating good workflow in the kitchen:
+Whether it's a large or a small commercial kitchen layout for a restaurant, hotel or pub, the following design principles apply and should be considered when creating good workflow in the kitchen:

 - Ensure delivery vehicles have good access to your premises and where possible direct access to the catering area.